Larry King: Early life and education

 King attended Lafayette High School, a public high school in Brooklyn.
-When King was nine years old, his father died of a heart attack.
-This resulted in King, his mother, and brother going on government welfare.
-King was greatly affected by his father's death, and subsequently lost interest in his schoolwork.
+When he was nine years old, his father died of a heart attack.
+This resulted in his family receiving government assistance.
+Greatly affected by his father's death, King lost interest in his schoolwork.
+Throughout King's adolescence, his family lived in the Bensonhurst section of Brooklyn.

 After graduating from high school, King worked to help support his mother.
 From an early age, he desired to work in radio broadcasting.

 Career

 Miami radio and television

-A CBS staff announcer, whom King met by chance, suggested he go to Florida which was a growing media market with openings for inexperienced broadcasters.
-King went to Miami, and after initial setbacks, he gained his first job in radio.
-The manager of a small station, WAHR (now WMBM) in Miami Beach, hired him to clean up and perform miscellaneous tasks.
+A CBS production supervisor, James F. Sirmons, suggested he go to Florida, which was a growing media market with openings for inexperienced broadcasters.
+King went to Miami.
+After initial setbacks, he gained his first job in radio at a small station, WAHR (now WMBM), in Miami Beach, hired him to clean up and perform miscellaneous tasks.
 When one of the station's announcers abruptly quit, King was put on the air.
 His first broadcast was on May 1, 1957, working as the disc jockey from 9 a.m. to noon.
 He also did two afternoon newscasts and a sportscast.
 He was paid $50 a week.

-He acquired the name Larry King when the general manager declared that Zeiger was too difficult to remember, so minutes before airtime, Larry chose the surname "King", which he got from an advertisement in the Miami Herald for King's Wholesale Liquor.
+He acquired the name Larry King when the general manager declared that Zeiger was too difficult to remember, saying it was "too German, too Jewish and not showbusiness enough".
+Minutes before airtime, Larry chose the surname "King", which was inspired from a Miami Herald advertisement he saw for King's Wholesale Liquor.
 Within two years, he legally changed his name to Larry King.

-He began to conduct interviews on a mid-morning show for WIOD, at Pumpernik's Restaurant in Miami Beach.
+King began to conduct interviews on a mid-morning show for WIOD from Pumpernik's Restaurant in Miami Beach.
 He would interview whoever walked in.
 His first interview was with a waiter at the restaurant.

 Two days later, singer Bobby Darin, in Miami for a concert that evening, walked into Pumpernik's having heard King's radio show; Darin became King's first celebrity interview guest.